mongodb/docs/source/includes/access-roles-info.rst

-To view role information, a user must have privileges that contain the :authaction:`viewRole` action on the database where the role exists.
+A user must have the :authaction:`viewRole` :ref:`action
+<security-user-actions>` on a role's database to view the role's
+information.